Sometimes, even when you’re not looking, you encounter the unexpected.

 I have never been much of a bird watcher, but being retired, and living in the ‘wilderness’ has made me so much more aware of the animals and birds around me that I ever was living in the big city going to work every day.

-There are so many interesting animals and birds out there, that I feel I have barely scratched the surface of being have to appreciate and identify the wide variety of species we have in AZ.
+There are so many interesting animals and birds out there, that I feel I have barely scratched the surface of being able to appreciate and identify the wide variety of species we have in AZ.

 The sandhill cranes are among the more interesting migrating birds that call AZ their temporary home.